2zqa/generate-update-manifest/README.md

 ### `output-file`

-The relative path to the generated update manifest file.
-Defaults to `./update.json`
+The path to the generated update manifest file.
+Defaults to `./update_manifest.json`

 ### `github-token`